james-priest/100-days-of-code-log-r2/README.md

 - Combining adaptive and responsive design
 - Successfully targeting multiple contexts, devices, and display sizes with a single codebase

+This course is about three years old but covers techniques that are widely in use today.
+I'm in the process of transitioning to using Flexbox and CSS Grid, now that all the major browsers support these, but it's still important to understand older style responsive and adaptive layout.

+This course also gave me a solid set of steps to follow when using media queries and converting fixed-based layouts to responsive ones.

+I would definitely recommend this course to make sure you have a solid understanding of these techniques before jumping into exclusive use CSS Grid and Flexbox.

 **Link to Work:** [Code School's Journey Into Mobile](https://www.codeschool.com/courses/journey-into-mobile) Intermediate CSS Course

 ---